 I needed to ask myself the hard questions and unbecome all the things that I had become that I thought would make me worthy of love.
-What did I love?
-Who was I?
-I spent all my life doing things for others and this made me happy, or did it?
+I wanted desperately to learn how I got to where I got.
+How my brain got me there, what energetically was out of alignment.

 Maybe you see yourself in my story?

 Our Ego has only one job: to validate the narratives we tell it.
-This is why I've designed these necklaces as anchors with empowering words to help reprogram our subconscious minds.
+This is why I've designed these necklaces as a daily reminder, an anchor with empowering words to help reprogram our subconscious minds.